basecom/FixturesPlugin/docs/writing/dependencies-prioritization.md

 class CustomerFixture extends Fixture {
     public function load(): void {}

-    public function priority(): int { // [!code focus] return 10; // [!code focus]
+    public function priority(): int { // [!code ++]
+        return 10; // [!code ++]
-    } // [!code focus]
+    } // [!code ++]
 }
 ```

 Each fixture will be sorted by priority.
 Note that dependencies are always considered first, before priority.
-Meaning dependencies will always be in the correct order!
-Fixtures are sorted in decending order, meaning fixtures with a higher priority will be executed first.
+This means dependencies will always be executed in the correct order.
+Fixtures are sorted in descending order, meaning fixtures with a higher priority will be executed first.